 This past January I gave a TEDx Talk at the university of Nevada in Reno, entitled Black Girl Magic in the Fashion Industry.
 Preparing and researching for my talk became an exploration of my identity as a black woman and a human being.
-I thought back on my past five years of working as a model and it brought up feelings of frustration, anxiety, sadness and anger at levels far more powerful than I had previously realised.
+I thought back on my past five years of working as a model and it brought up feelings of frustration, anxiety, sadness, and anger at levels far more powerful than I had previously realized.

 The decision to wear my hair natural was the tipping point into deeper self-exploration.
 A discussion of beauty and blackness is inevitably a discussion of identity.
 Every single black person I know has struggled with their blackness and how it intersects with other aspects of their lives such as motherhood, fatherhood, education, religion, and, of course, beauty.
 Many people across the African diaspora struggle to find their identity because information about who we are isn't readily shown in mainstream media.
-It was the same, looking through magazines growing up, there weren't many role models of colour.
-These one dimensional representations of blackness in the media are corrosive to the foundation of our unity as black people and distort our perceptions of ourselves and of one another.
+It was the same, looking through magazines growing up, there weren't many role models of color.
+These one dimensional representations of blackness in the media are corrosive to the foundation of our unity as black people and distorts our perceptions of ourselves and of one another.

 I feel more beautiful now than I have ever felt in my life and that feeling comes from something more than my hairstyle change.
 It comes from having an identity.
 The foundation of my identity came from embracing my physical and emotional scars and turning my shame into pride.
-Realising that I am my own standard gave me confidence.
+Realizing that I am my own standard gave me confidence.
 I learned to accept myself, which has allowed for the acceptance of others."

 Text Ebonee Davis